Comparing Cubes: Learn to find the cube root of a number to solve this problem comparing volumes given in different units.

 Pupils should learn how to find real roots associated with integer powers (square root, cube root and higher).
 They should also learn to distinguish between exact representations of roots and their decimal approximations.
 Just how do you find the cube root of a number?
 By trial and improvement, iterative calculations or by learning to use a calculator efficiently?

 Bidmaze: Find your way through the maze encountering mathematical operations in the correct order to achieve the given total.

-Surds: A self-marking exercise on calculating with surds (also known as radicals)
+Surds: A self-marking exercise on calculating, simplifying and manipulating surds (also known as radicals).